tripal/tripal_galaxy/README.md

 The Tripal Galaxy module provides more than just a “wrapper” for Galaxy.
 Site administrators can provide files to help end-users easily integrate data from the site within workflows.
 On Tripal v3 sites, user’s can create data collection containing data gleaned from the site which in turn can be used in Galaxy workflows.
 Quotas are provided to prevent users from overunning the storage space of the server and usage statistics help a site admin learn which workflows are most used and who are the biggest users.

 # How does it work!
+## Option 1: Create a web form for a workflow
 1. Identify users who need analyatical workflows within the research community that your Tripal site supports.
 2. Determine if you have access to a Galaxy server that has the space and computational resources to support these analyses.
 The [Use Galaxy server](https://usegalaxy.org/) is an option but is a globally shared resources.
 3. Create the workflow using the Galaxy web interface, or consider trying some pre-existing workflows housed at the [Staton Lab Galaxy Workflows repository](https://github.com/statonlab/galaxy-workflows).
 You can edit those workflows as needed to meet your needs.